Tom Longo

 - serious athletes including triathletes, swimmers, golfers, skiers, skaters

-- professional performers and dancers
+- dancers & professional performers

-- diet and nutritional counseling
+- diet & nutritional counseling